 Another advantage to composite fillings is that the material, which is made from a mixture of tooth-colored plastic and glass, bonds directly to the tooth.
 This supports and strengthens the remaining tooth structure.
 It can prevent chipping and other damage.

-Composite fillings can be used for other reasons besides cavities; sometimes, Dr. Green uses them to restore extremely worn teeth, or teeth that are broken or cracked.
+Composite fillings can be used for other reasons besides cavities; sometimes, Dr. Kennedy uses them to restore extremely worn teeth, or teeth that are broken or cracked.